 1957), continuous access

 and entrance and exit ramps.
 The discovery of a sensitive karst feature

 corridor.
-Otherwise, the expansion will be completed by
+Otherwise, the expansion was completed by

 the existing northbound lanes to the northbound access road, converting